 USDA Home Loan Qualifications

-Here are some of the basic qualifications for a USDA home loan;
+Here are some of the basic qualifications for a USDA home loan in California;

-- Income eligibility requirements (W2 and Self-Employed) are based on the household size and location of the property.
+- Income eligibility requirements (W2 and Self-Employed) are based on household size and property location.
 The income limits vary by county and are adjusted for inflation each year.

 - A homebuyer must have a credit score of at least 640.